Blackfell/blackfell.github.io/_posts/2019-07-17-so-you-want-to-hack.md

 After that, you should have a feel fro where you'd like to go now; as always, contact me via social for more thoughts and advice.

-# What's next?
+# Now What?

 I've told you what to do, but how do you do it?
-Well I believe it all starts with getting your lab together, so let's head over to the next post [building a lab]() and get our house in order to get cracking.
+Well I believe it all starts with getting your lab together, so let's head over to the next post [building a lab](/technical guidance/labs & hacking/building-a-lab/) and get our house in order to get cracking.